 News & Events - 2011

-CSD Scientists Earn CIRES Outstanding Performance Award for 2010 Gulf support6 May 2011
+CSD Scientists Earn CIRES Outstanding Performance Award for 2010 Gulf support

 A team of CIRES scientists in the Chemical Sciences Division has been awarded a CIRES Outstanding Performance Award.
 The award recognizes the team's work during the NOAA P-3 science flights in June of 2010 over the Gulf of Mexico to assess the potential air quality risks posed by the BP Deepwater Horizon Oil Spill crisis to workers/citizens in the Gulf and surrounding areas.